 Frequently Asked Questions

-Crown of Madness is a spell that, if cast on a single humanoid, causes an iron crown to appear on their head and a crazy light to flash in their eyes unless they succeed on a Wisdom saving throw.
+Crown of Madness is a spell that, if cast on a single humanoid, causes an iron crown to appear on their head and a wild light to flash in their eyes unless they succeed on a Wisdom saving throw.
 Until the spell finishes (up to a minute), they are charmed and can’t move or do anything else besides launch a melee attack against a creature the caster chooses.

 As a hint to the Crown of Madness spell from Dungeons & Dragons 5th Edition, Roblox released a similar item in 2020 (along with matching Robes and Pants).
 This item is still obtainable via the Piggy game.